 - Juice them using the best electric lemon juicer or hand squeezer.
 Remember, extracting lemons. juice using a hand squeezer is a tiresome and time-consuming job.
 Therefore, you can use this juicer for a smooth juicing operation.

-- After extraction, pour the lemon juice into the ice-cube trays and freeze them until be frozen.
+- After extraction, pour the lemon juice into the ice-cube trays and freeze them until frozen.

-Like freezing grapefruits juice, this is as simple as that freezing fresh lemon juice.
+Like freezing grapefruit juice, this is as simple as that freezing fresh lemon juice.

 Can you freeze lemon juice in plastic bottles?